Denatured alcohol: Toxicity

 Despite its poisonous content, denatured alcohol is sometimes consumed as a surrogate alcohol.
 This can result in blindness or death if it contains methanol.
-For instance, during the Prohibition in the United States, federal law required methanol in domestically manufactured industrial alcohols.
-From 25–27 December 1926, which was roughly at the midpoint of the "Noble Experiment" of nationwide alcohol prohibition, 31 people in New York City alone died of methanol poisoning.
+For instance, during the thirteen-year prohibition of alcohol in the US, federal law required methanol be added to domestically manufactured industrial alcohols.
+From 25 to 27 December 1926, which was roughly at the midpoint of nationwide alcohol prohibition, 31 people in New York City alone died of methanol poisoning.
 To help prevent this, denatonium is often added to give the substance an extremely bitter flavour.
 Substances such as pyridine are added to give the mixture an unpleasant odour, and agents such as syrup of ipecac may also be included to induce vomiting.

 New Zealand has removed methanol from its government-approved "methylated spirits" formulation.

 In the USSR, denatured alcohol was used as drinking alcohol surrogate, along with many other technical ethanol-containing products.
 This was especially common during various anti-alcohol campaigns initiated by the Soviet government.
 There is much evidence to that in both popular folklore and in literature and music.
-The word “denaturat” (Russian: денатурат) even gained a special symbolic meaning.
+The word "denaturat" (Russian: денатурат) even gained a special symbolic meaning.
 Its consumption is mentioned in songs of Vladimir Vysotsky, as well as written works of Venedikt Yerofeev, Yuz Aleshkovsky, and Vyacheslav Shishkov.

 Formulations

 Diverse additives are used to make it difficult to use distillation or other simple processes to reverse the denaturation.
 Methanol is commonly used both because its boiling point is close to that of ethanol and because it is toxic.
 Another typical denaturant is pyridine.
 Often the denatured alcohol is dyed with methyl violet.

 There are several grades of denatured alcohol, but in general the denaturants used are similar.
 As an example, the formulation for completely denatured alcohol, according to 2005 British regulations was as follows:

-The European Union agreed in February 2013 to the mutual procedures for the complete denaturing of alcohol:
+The European Union agreed in February 2013 to the following mutual procedures for the complete denaturing of alcohol: